Upgrading applications from XP6 to XP7

 Application upgrade

 If you are upgrading an application, you need to use version greater or equal to '2.0.0' of the XP Gradle plugin (com.enonic.xp.app).
-It supports Gradle 5, Java 11 and building for XP 7.
+It supports Gradle 5, JDK 11 and building for XP 7.
 Gradle plugin '3.4.0' supports Gradle 8.3 and Java 17 - recommended to build apps for XP versions 7.13 and greater

 This plugin expects application properties to be defined in the app {} section of build.gradle and enables quick reference to the Enonic repo via xp.enonicRepo() shortcut